310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
-You’re moving more like a mollusk rather than a mascot…
+You’re moving more like a mollusk rather than a yuruchara…
 {% endbubble %}

 {% bubble Shinobu v2 %}